moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Delivery Order: Indicates how Objects should be transmitted and dropped.
 See ({{delivery-order}}) above.

+* Delivery Timeout: The maximum number of milliseconds a relay should attempt forwarding objects, or zero to indicate no limit.
+Not present when 'Delivery Order' is 'Strict In Order'.
+The actual value is confirmed by the publisher in SUBSCRIBE_OK.
+See ({{delivery-timeout}}) above.

 * Track Request Parameters: The parameters are defined in
 {{version-specific-params}}